pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

   >   limits](https://letsencrypt.org/docs/rate-limits/).
   > - LetsEncrypt requires your `shared.ingress_domain` to be accessible from
   >   the Internet.
-  > - Depending on your setup you might need to adjust
+  > - Depending on your setup, you might need to adjust
   >   [.spec.acme.solvers](https://cert-manager.io/docs/configuration/acme/#solving-challenges)
   > - Replace `.spec.acme.email` with the email which should receive notices
   >   for certificates from LetsEncrypt.